Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Olaf Davanger

-* The 17 year old John Harris is commemorated at Tower Hill - more info on him can be found on this page at the The Commonwealth War Graves Comm. website.
+* The 17 year old John Harris is commemorated at Tower Hill Memorial, Panel 112 - see this page at the The Commonwealth War Graves Comm. website.
 I cannot find commemorations for the other 2 British seamen.

 Related external links:

-Stavern commemorations - 10 Norwegians are commemorated at this memorial for seamen in Stavern, Norway.
+Stavern Memorial commemorations - 10 Norwegians are commemorated at this memorial for seamen in Stavern, Norway (some names are a little different).
 In addition to those listed above, there's a Seaman Arne Magnus Asbjørnsen.
-Checking with "Våre falne", which lists Norwegian casualties in WW II, I find that he served as a motorman on Tyr when he died in an accident in Lourenço Marques on Dec.
+As mentioned further up on this page, he had served as a motorman on Tyr when he died in an accident in Lourenço Marques on Dec.
 6-1940 and is buried there.

 Operations information for U-96